carquois/blobon/README.md

 We have a reward system based on the allocation of visibility to contributors who publish quality content.

+The Blobon blogging tool aim to be an alternative to Wordpress coded in Python with the Django framework.

 -------

-L'outil de blogue de Blobon se veut une alternative à Wordpress codée en Python avec le framework Django.

-The Blobon blogging tool aim to be an alternative to Wordpress coded in Python with the Django framework.

 **Gabriel Dancause**